oist/ecsu-cnru-pce-simulation/README.md

 ### Directory Output

-Assuming the path `./data/test` already existed, this command creates a new folder inside it is created with the experiment results:\
+This command creates a new folder inside `./data/test`:\
 `./data/test/pce_overlapping_min_2p_2a_2n_2o_noshuffle/seed_001`.\
-If `./data/test` did not exist, it will be created (but no directory with automatic name mentioning the main arguments being used will be created under it).

 In this directory we find `10` evolution files `evo_xxx.json`, where `xxx` ranges between `000` (very first random population initialized with random genotipe) and `100` (last generation).\
 Each evolution file contains information with the parameters related to the evolutionary part of the experiment, such as `population_size`, `num_populations`, the genotype of the agents (`population`), the agents performances (`performances`).